perpetualKid/BrickPi.Uwp/README.md

 ### BrickPi

 Next you need to get a reference to the BrickPi instance.
-The BrickPi is connected to an UART port on the Raspberry, which could be specified by name like "UART0".
-The current Raspberry Pi only has one UART available, this could be dropped and the first available UART is used
+The BrickPi is connected to an UART port on the Raspberry, which is referenced by name like "UART0".
+As current Raspberry Pi only have one UART available, name parameter could be dropped and the first available UART is used

 ```C#